-How to Increase Your Credit Score the Right Way
+How To Increase Your Credit Score the Right Way

-According to a recent survey by LendingTree, 42% of Americans said their credit scores prevented them from obtaining a financial product in the past year.
-Furthermore, 44% of Gen Zs surveyed didn’t know their current credit score and 25% weren’t sure how to find it.
+According to a LendingTree survey, 42% of Americans said their credit scores prevented them from obtaining a financial product in the past year.

 In your case, maybe you already know that your credit score needs a little work — or maybe you’re nervous to look, but you know you probably aren’t 800+.